The iPod Touch is a great device for listening to music at home, camping, or just hanging out with friends.

 JBL OnBeat Venue

-After almost 5 years since peaking as a firm sector favourite, the OnBeat Venue still manages to wow with the sound quality of its.
+After almost 5 years since peaking as a firm sector favourite, the OnBeat Venue wireless speaker still manages to wow with the sound quality of its.
 Rated at 30 watts, it is able to get loud with a lot of headroom.
 Even from a lower volume it provides clarity and constant low end.
+A real great sound!

 The energetic speaker is actually the one featuring all of the sound inputs & outputs, like the 30 pin dock positioned on top.
 The setup allows for a number of ways of expansion, particularly in case you think about adding an energetic subwoofer, through the sub out.
 You’ll have the choice to merely take the powered speaker and make use of it by itself.
 This may be a somewhat much more lightweight alternative for dance rehearsals, etc., small parties, so long as you do not care about being summed down to monophonic sound.